 WE STRONGLY SUGGEST not to mix Ryocharge with FN plastisol inks.

-Card off excessive ink and dispose of according to local regulations.
-Use Sgreen Supreme Wash to help with cleaning up any thick or dried up ink.
+Card off excessive ink and dispose of it according to local regulations.
+Use Sgreen Supreme Wash to help with cleaning up any thick or dried-up ink.

 Payment & Security

 Your payment information is processed securely.
 We do not store credit card details nor have access to your credit card information.